Influenza and COVID-19 Updates

 Author: PDI Healthcare Clinical Team

-U.S. Influenza Activity remains elevated across the country – Week ending March 2, 20241
+U.S. Influenza Activity is elevated across most of the country – Week ending February 1, 20251

-• As of March 2, reports of Influenza-Like Illness remains elevated nationally with increases in some parts of the country.
+• As of February 1, reports of Influenza-Like Illness remains elevated and continues to increase across most of the country.

-• Approximately 13.9% of specimens tested are positive for Influenza.
-Majority of viruses are Influenza A (H1N1) for the season.
+• Approximately 31.6% of specimens tested are positive for Influenza.
+Majority of viruses are Influenza A (H1N1 and H3N2) for the season.

-• As of March 2, 4.1% of outpatient visits were for Influenza-Like Illness (ILI), which is above the region-specific baselines.
+• As of February 1, 7.8% of outpatient visits were for Influenza-Like Illness (ILI).

-• 10 pediatric deaths have been reported this week.
+• Ten pediatric deaths associated with influenza have been reported this week.

-• As of March 2, the test positivity rate is 6.5% for the past week, which is a decrease from the previous week.
+• As of February1, the test positivity rate is 5.5% for the past week, which is a decrease from the previous week.

 Helpful Prevention Tips: